Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Introduction

 \section{Introduction}

-The \textit{inner product} of two vectors $\bv{a}$ and $\bv{b}$, which is defined as $\langle \bv{a}, \bv{b} \rangle = \sum_{k=1}^n \bv{a}[k]\bv{b}[k]$, is a ubiquitous operation.
+The \textit{inner product} of two vectors $\bv{a}$ and $\bv{b}$, $\langle \bv{a}, \bv{b} \rangle = \sum_{k=1}^n \bv{a}[k]\bv{b}[k]$, is a ubiquitous operation.
 Among many other applications, inner products can be used to compute document similarities~\cite{SaltonWongYang:1975}, to evaluate learned classification models, and to estimate join sizes ~\cite{AlonMatiasSzegedy:1999,Achlioptas:2003,RusuDobra:2008}.
 However, in modern applications involving very high-dimensional vectors, computing exact inner products can be intractable.
-The naive computational cost is $O(n)$.
-Moreover, computing $\langle \bv{a}, \bv{b}\rangle$ requires loading $O(n)$ numbers from memory, or communicating $O(n)$ numbers if $\bv{a}$ and $\bv{b}$ are stored on different machines.
+The computational cost is $O(n)$ and computing $\langle \bv{a}, \bv{b}\rangle$ requires loading $O(n)$ numbers from memory, or communicating $O(n)$ numbers if $\bv{a}$ and $\bv{b}$ are stored on different machines.

 A common approach for resolving this issue is to pre-compute a small space compression (a sketch) of each vector, which we will denote by $\mathcal{S}(\bv{a})$ and $\mathcal{S}(\bv{b})$, respectively.
 An estimation function $\mathcal{F}$ is then used to approximate the inner product as $\mathcal{F}\left(\mathcal{S}(\bv{a}), \mathcal{S}(\bv{b})\right) \approx \langle \bv{a}, \bv{b} \rangle$.
 The beauty of sketching is that it simultaneously reduces storage, communication, and runtime complexity.
 Moreover, once computed, sketches can be reused again and again to estimate inner products with other vectors.
 For example, given another vector $\bv{c}$ we can estimate $\langle \bv{a}, \bv{c} \rangle \approx \mathcal{F}\left(\mathcal{S}(\bv{a}), \mathcal{S}(\bv{c})\right)$.